OneFrostBite/BotDocumentation/README.md

 # Join the community!

-<span style="color:blue"> <p align="center">Our community is always developing and new features are constantly added.
+<p align="center">Our community is always developing and new features are constantly added.
 If you can’t find what you’re looking for, we are open to suggestions!
-Join the Slav Den today!</p> </span>
+Join the Slav Den today!</p>
+<span style="color:blue">test</span>

 <p align="center"><a href="https://discord.gg/spZAzUZ" target="_blank"><img src="https://discordapp.com/api/guilds/455274096608149527/widget.png?style=banner4"
 alt="Flying Penguins Everywhere" border="10" /></a></p>